borkdude/jayfu/README.md

   `export GRAALVM_HOME=/Users/borkdude/Downloads/graalvm-ce-java11-21.1.0/Contents/Home`

-- To run the Clojure CLI with Clojure or Java, you will need to have a Java 8 or 11 installation available.
+- To run with Clojure or Java, you will need to have a Java 8 or 11 installation available.
 You can also use the downloaded GraalVM for this.

 - Install [babashka](https://github.com/babashka/babashka#installation) (0.4.1 or higher).